miikart/EpikTube/README.md

  1. import the db in /database in whatever database software you use.
  3. change db info in /needed/scripts.php in main & cdn
- 4. change your recaptcha info in /recaptcha.php and in /Login/newage.php
- 5. start render server.
  6. Done.